deepakbackuply/softaculous_api/README.md

-## Install Script through Softaculous API
+## Install script through Softaculous API

 This repository provides a working example of how to install scripts using the Softaculous API.